Lakshigashree/Smart-Traffic-Management-System/README.md

 # 🚦 Smart Traffic Management System (STMS)

 ## 📌 Project Overview
-The **Smart Traffic Management System (STMS)** is a modern, AI-driven traffic control solution designed to improve urban mobility, reduce congestion, and support emergency response systems.
+The **Smart Traffic Management System (STMS)** is a modern, AI-driven traffic control solution designed to enhance urban mobility, reduce traffic congestion, and improve emergency response efficiency.

-This repository currently contains a **UI/UX prototype designed using Figma**, showcasing the conceptual design, navigation flow, and core features of a smart city traffic management platform.
+This repository currently contains a **UI/UX prototype** created using **Figma**, representing the conceptual design, navigation flow, and core modules of a smart city traffic management platform.

 ---

 ## 🎯 Purpose of the Prototype
 - To present a **professional and scalable UI/UX design** for a smart traffic system
-- To validate feature flow and system navigation before development
+- To validate **feature flow, usability, and system navigation** before implementation
-- To act as a base for future **AI, ML, IoT, and full-stack development**
+- To serve as a **foundation for future AI, ML, IoT, and full-stack development**

 ---